 Educate yourself about LGBTQ life

 - Do your own research.
-Confused about trans people, pronoun usage, meaning of the words “queer,” “cisgender” and “GSA” in this post?
+Confused about trans people, pronoun usage, the meaning of the words “queer,” “cisgender” and “GSA” in this post?
 Crank up the Google before asking your new friends.
-This falls under “relieving the burden” I talked about earlier.
+This falls under the “relieving the burden” I talked about earlier.

 - Read books with LGBTQ characters and stories to your kids.
 While queer-positive children’s books are becoming more common, they’re still not always easy to find or carried in many libraries.
 While it’s also great to introduce your kids to LGBTQ TV shows, movies, music, etc., books are often the first and most important influence a parent shares with a child.
 Here’s a good starter list.